matthewT53/Steganography-Project/README.md

 # Steganography-Project
-Software that is able to hide files inside various image and video formats
+This software is able to hide any file in a variety of image and video formats.

 # Supported formats:
 * Text